The Copleston Rewards System

 Student of the Week

 In order to acknowledge and celebrate Go4Schools Rewards regularly amongst individual year groups at Copleston, we use our weekly electronic records to recognise our Student of the Week.
 Our winning pupils are identified in each year group as having achieved the highest number of Go4Schools Rewards in one week.
-These pupils are presented, in assembly, with a Student of the Week certificate and small prize.
+These pupils are presented, in assembly, with a Student of the Week certificate.
 This highly successful method is another means of consistently and regularly supporting, recognising and celebrating pupils in their everyday learning and behaviour.

 Achievement Assemblies are held termly and are an excellent opportunity to celebrate achievements in a formal, high profile manner.
 Through analysis of our Go4Schools Rewards system, individual subject nominations and attendance records we use Achievement Assemblies to praise and recognise the whole term successes of pupils who have consistently and continuously pushed themselves to achieve well.
-The reputation and high profile of this termly event involves the Head Teacher, Deputy & Assistant Head Teachers, Year Team, Form Tutors and Governors.
+The reputation and high profile of this termly event involves the Principal, Deputy & Assistant Principals, Year Team, Form Tutors and Governors.
 Across the school, our pupils value and appreciate Achievement Assemblies as a means of being rewarded publicly amongst the year group.
 This, therefore, provides our pupils with an invaluable opportunity to support, share and celebrate each other’s successes together; which, in turn, promotes an acceptance of positive achievements and excellent behaviour.

 There are a wide range of categories that students are recognised for in these Achievement Assemblies.
 These include rewards for attendance, rewards for excellent Learning Profile grades, rewards for subject achievements and rewards for the number of Go4Schools points achieved.

 Go4Schools points are issued in lessons to students for a range of possible reasons.
 As a result of gaining these points students can achieve either a Bronze, Silver, Gold or Platinum level at the end of each term which can be exchanged for a range of prizes.
-Examples of these prizes can be seen in the image of our reward display cabinet below.

 The Copleston Celebration Evenings are another high profile event within our rewards system.
 Celebration Evenings commend our nominated pupils for going the extra mile in one or more subjects or within the school community as a whole.
 Pupils can be nominated for an outstanding academic or sporting achievement, for achieving success against the odds or for making an exceptional contribution to the wider school community.
 This prestigious event is an opportunity to formally invite parents along to join us in commemorating their child’s successes and achievements.
 The evening includes an award ceremony hosted by the Senior Management Team, Year Team and Governors, entertainment provided by our pupils and a slideshow of photographs that document the highlights of the school year.
-This gratifying evening is concluded with drinks and nibbles and a chance for staff, parents and pupils to chat informally.
+This gratifying evening is a chance for staff, parents and pupils to chat informally.
 This part of the evening is welcomed by many and completes a fantastic evening celebrating the outstanding achievements of our students.

 Whilst it is not expected that all students will be invited to this event every year, it is our aim to ensure that all students, within a year group, receive an invite at least once during their five years in the main school from year 7-11.
 These Celebration Evenings continue in the Sixth Form, where students have a further opportunity to showcase their talents.